raythx98/Website-Development/README.md

 ### Final Steps

-After making all the changes, now it's time to push these changes to your local repository.
-For this, steps to be followed are :

-Save the changes you have made till now
+1. Save the changes you have made till now

-Open terminal in the file you made the changes
+2. Open terminal in the file you made the changes

-Type git add .
+3. Type `git add .`

-Then type git commit -m "Your commit message"
+4. Type `git commit -m "Your commit message"`

-Then finally, git push origin master
+5. Type `git push origin master`

+6. In your Github repository e.g. `https://github.com/raythx98/portfolio-website`, click on Settings/Pages

+7. Build your website by choosing `Branch: master`, folder `/ (root)` and click save.

+8. Your website is now up and running!